alan-turing-institute/learningmachines/doc/ethics/application.md

 Maintenance of predictive models is crucial for safe and effective long term use.
 A model developed using retrospective data in the medical domain risks becoming obsolete as medical treatments advance.

 > Clinical data is highly dependent on the landscape of clinical practice as well as underlying population demographics and comorbidities, all of which vary over time.
-The complete utility of a healthcare model can be nearly impossible to ascertain unless one accounts for the inevitable effect of temporal dataset drift [https://arxiv.org/pdf/1908.00690.pdf].
+The complete utility of a healthcare model can be nearly impossible to ascertain unless one accounts for the inevitable effect of temporal dataset drift
+> <div style="text-align: right"> <i>[https://arxiv.org/pdf/1908.00690.pdf] </i></div>

 In the case of cystic fibrosis, new treatments mean that patients can survive longer without the need for a lung transplant; this means that an algorithm that predicts when a patient requires a transplant will be gradually be making predictions about older patients with different comorbidities.
 Breast cancer risk assessment models which were trained on data collected from patients ten years ago may be using features such as smoking, when smoking as a trend amongst women has changed over the years.
 Another example is when new treatments are introduced or new data types such as genomic profiles and imaging need to be incorporated into prediction models.